What is the HR Role in Sustainability?

 Planet

 HR can support, facilitate and drive changes in processes and technologies which make a business more sustainable.
 This can be via providing training, running consultations and staff forums to discuss changes.
 HR can also lead by example by implementing HR Software.
 Using software like this can have many benefits for a business.
-In terms of a positive impact on the environment, it will eliminate the need for the paperwork in HR processes which is a great starting point.
+In terms of a positive impact on the environment, it will eliminate the need for paperwork in HR processes which is a great starting point.
 Beyond this, HR can also work on specific projects which have environmental impact.
-This can include car sharing initiatives, cycle to work incentives and salary sacrifice schemes which enable staff to transition into EVs in an affordable way.
+This can include car-sharing initiatives, cycle-to-work incentives and salary sacrifice schemes which enable staff to transition into EVs affordably.

 People

-HR exists to look after everything people related.
-The more that a business takes care of its staff ,the more sustainable it is and the more it creates and adds value and social equity.
+HR exists to look after everything people-related.
+The more that a business takes care of its staff, the more sustainable it is and the more it creates and adds value and social equity.
 HR contributes in this respect by ensuring that health and safety guidance is adhered to.
-By supporting employee wellbeing, by delivering training and upskilling and by creating a culture, diversity and positive working relationships are respected and valued.
+By supporting employee wellbeing, delivering training and upskilling and by creating a culture, diversity and positive working relationships are respected and valued.

 What can your HR department do to become more sustainable?

-Every business is different and there is not a one size fits all approach to HR’s role in sustainability.
-Businesses and their HR teams or staff, will all be able to do or change something in their day to day operations which can start a journey towards being more sustainable.
+Every business is different and there is not a one-size-fits-all approach to the HR role in sustainability.
+Businesses and their HR teams or staff, will all be able to do or change something in their day-to-day operations which can start a journey towards being more sustainable.
 It’s a good idea to involve employees, gather their thoughts and suggestions and then start to plan changes.
 Always remember to review things as you progress and if possible report on the difference that has been made.

 Take HRX for a spin

 As mentioned, one way HR departments can play their role in sustainability is by implementing HR software.
-At HRX, our software is completely paperless which is just one of many environmentally conscious ways to becoming more sustainable.
-So if you want to make a start on doing your bit, why not sign up for a FREE 30 day trial today and see it for yourself.
+At HRX, we’ve developed a completely paperless HR software which is just one of many environmentally conscious ways to become more sustainable.
+So if you want to make a start on doing your bit, why not sign up for a FREE 30-day trial today and see it for yourself?

 Similar Blogs